It's Rush Limbaugh, the EIB network, having more fun than a human being should be allowed to have.

 And so the wizards of smart and the sports media trying to figure out, okay, what is it that's happened here?

-What's what's changed things?
+What's changed things?

-Remember, their conventional wisdom was lockout.
+I mean, their conventional wisdom was lockout.

-Guaranteed, no way we can avoid.
+Guaranteed, no way we can avoid it.

 Imagine that.

-And then Judge Doty ruled that the owners cannot use the $4 billion advance payment from the TV networks to t them over during a lockout without sharing some of it with the players.
+And then Judge Doty ruled that the owners cannot use the $4 billion advance payment from the TV networks to tide them over during a lockout without sharing some of it with the players.

-So that is said to be one of the um primary occurrences here that has caused the owners to back off.
+So that is said to be one of the primary occurrences here that has caused the owners to back off.

 I happen to believe something entirely different.